 69. Stir into a glass of water and drink at the first sign of a UTI - I have never tried this, but I have read several articles (and testimonials) to drink a warm glass of water mixed with a tablespoon of baking soda at the first sign of a urinary tract infection.
 The baking soda helps balance the tract's pH...and that totally makes sense.

-70. Soothes sunburn – Do we need anything in our lives other than baking soda, really?
-In this article from Reader’s Digest for sunburn home remedies, it explains how baking soda helps relieve the pain, itching and burning of too much sun exposure.
-I’m totally trying this!
+70. Soothes sunburn - Did you know baking soda helps relieve the pain, itching and burning of too much sun exposure?
+I'm totally trying this!

 72. Eases diaper rash - Now we've reached the bottom of our list.
 Literally.
 Baking soda naturally eases the pain of diaper rash, with no chemicals.